solana-labs/solana/proposals/src/passive-stake-delegation-and-rewards.md

 * `credits_observed` - The total credits claimed over the lifetime of the program.

-## RewardsState

-This program is removed

 ### StakeState::MiningPool

 There are two approaches to the mining pool.
-The bank could allow the StakeState program to bypass the token balance check.
-Or a program representing the mining pool could run on the network.
+The bank could allow the StakeState program to bypass the token balance check, or a program representing the mining pool could run on the network.
 To avoid a single network wide lock, the pool can be split into several mining pools.
 This design focuses on using a StakeState::MiningPool as the cluster wide mining pools.